Markon101/youtube-video-face-swap/README.md

 You can download a pre trained model for Angela Swift [here](https://anonfile.com/Ec8a61ddbf/Angela_Swift.zip)<br/>
 Just place the "models" folder next to the code directory.

+NOTE: I plan to add any models I personally train for the enjoyment of others.
+I will update this section as I go along.
+All credit for the "Angela Swift" model goes to DerWaldi.

 ### Step 3: Apply Face Swap on YouTube Video
 Perform facesqp on a youtube video.<br/>
 The "--start" and "--stop" parameters define in seconds where to clip the video.<br/>